trpbr92/weekend-movie-sagas/checklist.md

 --Features--

-[] Create inventory of existing code:
+[x] Create inventory of existing code:

+    - genre.router.js for GET call to get all genres from db

+    - movie.router.js for POST to create new movie & adding genre to new movie

+    - MovieList.jsx displays movie title and poster from store

+    - index.js contains axios GET call in SAGA & store

 [] When movie poster is clicked user should be brought to `/details` view for that movie.